syscoin/sys-docs/README.md

 ```

 This command generates static content into the `build` directory and can be served using any static contents hosting service.

-NOTE: If any of the tables in the root directory have been changed then run the command
+NOTE: If any of the tables in the root directory have been changed then run the command below in order to update the tables on the website.

 ```console
 node tableConverter.js
 ```
-in order to update the tables on the website.

 ## Deployment